pollabd/apointo/README.md

 ## Running the Project

 1. **Build and Start the Containers**:
-   Run the following command in the root directory of the project:

    ```bash
    docker-compose up --build
    ```

-   This will:
+   This command will:

-   - Build the frontend and backend Docker images.
+   - Build and start the frontend, backend, and MongoDB containers.
-   - Start the MongoDB container.
-   - Run the frontend and backend services.
+   - Automatically link the services.

 2. **Monitor Logs**:

-   You can monitor the logs of all services in the terminal where you ran the above command.
+   Check logs for all services in the terminal where the above command was run.

 ---

 ## Accessing the Application

-Once the containers are running, you can access the application as follows:

-- **Frontend (React)**:
+- **Frontend (Patient, Doctor, Admin Portals)**:
-  Open your browser and navigate to:
+  Open your browser and go to:

   ```
   http://localhost:3000
   ```

-- **Backend (API)**:
+- **Backend API**:
-  The backend API will be available at:
+  Access the backend API at:

   ```
   http://localhost:5000
   ```

 - **MongoDB**:
-  MongoDB will be running on:
+  MongoDB will be available on:

   ```
   mongodb://localhost:27017
   ```